-New Black-Owned Brewery Launches Beer Brand That Gives Back to South LA Community
+New Black-owned brewery launches beer brand that gives back to South LA community

 "We want to give back to the community in all ways.
 We thought this was a good way to get out name out, and at the same time, get some Chromebooks in people's families houses," said Chawinga.

-New Black-Owned Brewery Launches Beer Brand That Gives Back to South LA Community
+New Black-owned brewery launches beer brand that gives back to South LA community

-South LA Beverage Company launches its first beer label, with 100% of net proceeds benefiting charitable initiatives in South Central LA for those impacted by the pandemic.
-COVID-19 pandemic.
+South LA Beverage Company launches its first beer label, with 100% of net proceeds benefiting charitable initiatives in South Central L.A. for those impacted by the pandemic.

 More Videos